-Blake Shelton returns to "The Voice" for the 15th season with the incredible accomplishment of being the coach of six champions over the course of the series, including Season 13 winner Chloe Kohanski.
+Blake Shelton returns to "The Voice" for the 16th season with the incredible accomplishment of being the coach for six champions over the course of the series, including Season 13 winner Chloe Kohanski.

 Shelton was born, raised and lives in Oklahoma, where he has strong community ties.
 In response to the devastating tornadoes of 2013, Shelton and NBC teamed up on the telethon "Healing in the Heartland: Relief Benefit Concert."
 With the help of Reba McEntire, Usher, Rascal Flatts, Vince Gill and Ryan Tedder of OneRepublic, among others, the telethon raised more than $6 million for United Way of Central Oklahoma.
 He recently donated $500,000 to the Jimmy Everest Center, an Oklahoma University hospital for children with blood cancer and blood disorders.

 In association with Ryman Hospitality, Shelton has opened a string of entertainment-themed restaurants and bars called Ole Red.
-The first venue opened in 2017 in his hometown of Tishomingo, Oklahoma, with the Nashville location following in June and another in Gatlinburg, Tennessee, due this fall.
+The first venue opened in 2017 in his hometown of Tishomingo, Oklahoma, with the Nashville location following in June and another in Gatlinburg, Tennessee, due this spring.